ding0t/scbc-taipan/labs/cheatsheet_ubuntu_runsheet.md

 # Don't blink
 ## If it doesn't ask for apache2, nginx, etc., you can usually remove it
 ## Check services
-### Install bum for a graphical interface
-    apt-get install bum

 ## Set home directory perm's
     for i in $(mawk -F: '$3 > 999 && $3 < 65534 {print $1}' /etc/passwd); do [ -d /home/${i} ] && chmod -R 750 /home/${i}; done
 # Blacklisted programs